-Birmingham, Bristol, Cambridge, Canary Wharf, Cardiff, Carmarthen, Colchester, Croydon, Durham, Eastbourne, Exeter, Folkestone, Hull, Lancaster, Leeds, Liverpool, Manchester, Norwich, Nottingham, Oxford, Plymouth, Preston, Sheffield, Southampton, St Austell, Stoke-on-Trent, Swansea, Wembley, Wrexham, Newcastle-upon-Tyne
+Birmingham, Bristol, Cambridge, Canary Wharf, Cardiff, Carmarthen, Colchester, Croydon, Durham, Eastbourne, Exeter, Folkestone, Hull, Lancaster, Leeds, Liverpool, Manchester, Newcastle, Norwich, Nottingham, Oxford, Plymouth, Preston, Sheffield, Southampton, St Austell, Stoke-on-Trent, Swansea, Wembley, Wrexham

-We’re looking for someone offering in depth Chartered Surveying knowledge, able to manage a complex workload within specialist teams and working closely with colleagues across the region.
+We’re looking for talented Chartered Surveyors who are eager to contribute to vital public services and assist us to deliver taxation and benefits support to the government and local authorities.
+You should be able to manage a complex workload within specialist teams and work closely with colleagues across the region.

 We are eager to hear from a wide range of people including those of you who are:

 - Experienced surveyors looking to develop your professional experience.

 - At a point in your career where you need to work more flexibly or part-time to accommodate your home responsibilities or stage in life.

 Our surveyors have the freedom to manage their own diaries and are empowered to deliver under their own autonomy.
 We trust our people and look forward to welcoming your skills into our VOA property community.

 As a Chartered Valuation Surveyor, you’ll be responsible for valuations, negotiations and providing property related advice.
 You'll manage large caseloads, undertake site inspections, oversee the quality assurance process, and represent the Valuation Office Agency at tribunal.